kunhwiko/concepts/how_to_compsci.md

 3) Alerting : alert of significant changes in data
 ```

-### Updating Below Aug 29
----
-web server : return content of file following HTTP protocols (Apache HTTP)
-application server : execute and display results of file following various protocols (Oracle WebLogic, Apache Tomcat)
-DNS server : phonebook of the Internet responsible for finding the IP address of sites

-API
-  1) interface that defines interactions between software such as types of calls/requests, how they are made, data formats, conventions
-  2) way of communicating between applications

 ##### Microservices
 ```
 architectural design that breaks a monolithic application into smaller pieces, which communicate through HTTP/API